Pascal Jansen

 Overcoming barriers of “average-user” design assumptions through data-driven models that capture demographic, cognitive, and motor diversity, enabling human-in-the-loop design optimization instead of resource-intensive traditional development cycles.

-Based on the developed systems and studies, creating adaptive UIs that include individual users and are accessible in every context.
+Based on the developed systems and studies, I am dedicated to enable adaptive UIs that include individual users and are accessible in every context.

 Publications (Excerpt)